OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 NS train tickets are bought separately from GVB local transport.

-• Schiphol Airport ↔ Centraal Station: 18 minutes, €5.90 single.
-Pay with OVpay or buy a paper ticket from yellow NS machines at Schiphol Plaza.
+• Schiphol Airport to Centraal Station: roughly 17-20 minutes, around EUR 5-6 single.
+Pay with OVpay or buy a paper ticket from the yellow NS machines at Schiphol Plaza.

-• NS train day passes are €60+ and rarely needed for short stays.
+• NS train day passes exist but are expensive and rarely worth it for a short city stay.

-• Always check in AND check out at NS readers — a missed checkout charges €20 default fare.
+• Check in and check out at the NS readers, which are standalone yellow posts on the platform, or a missed checkout charges a default fare.

-• The OV-chipkaart needs €20 minimum balance to start a train journey.
-OVpay has no minimum.
+• The OV-chipkaart needs around EUR 20 loaded to start a train journey; OVpay has no minimum.

 Free GVB Ferries